DrMarc/slab/paper/paper.md

 ---
 # Summary
-Psychoacoustics is the scientific study of the perception of sound.
-Designing and conducting psychoacoustic experiments requires knowledge about managing psychological experiments, as well as digital signal processing and acoustics.
-Researchers who lack the math and coding skills to implement everything from scratch are forced to draw from a number of different packages which is bound to cause problems.
+Designing and conducting psychoacoustic experiments requires skills in coding and digital signal processing - both of which are usually not taught in a typical psychology undergraduate course.
+Researchers who lack the math and coding skills to implement everything from scratch have to draw from a number of different packages which is bound to cause problems.
 With slab, we provide a framework which is powerful yet accessible for handling all aspects of an experiment like managing trial sequences, generating and playing sounds, extracting features, recording responses and saving results.
 Rather than provide a high-level interface for all of those features, slab equips the user with the basic building blocks.
-This modular design makes it easy to integrate your own code and facilitates learning by forcing the user to make careful considerations about experimental design and signal processing.
+This modular design makes it easy to integrate your own code and facilitates learning by requiring the user to make careful considerations about stimulation, sequencing and data management.
+To make it easier for users to get started we provide tutorials (see soundlab.readthedocs.io) as well as sample experiments that we conducted in our lab.

+The functionalities include:
+* Generating and manipulating sounds
+* Sound-feature extraction
+* Experimental Design
+* Frequency filtering and equalization
+* Spatial binaural sounds
+* Handling head-related transfer functions

 # Statement of need
 We believe that researchers should be able to write and understand the code they are using, even if they